core-wg/cacheable-oscore/draft-ietf-core-cacheable-oscore.md

 Upon receiving the response, the client performs the following actions.

-1. In case the response includes a 'kid' in the OSCORE Option, the client MUST verify it to be exactly the 'kid' of the server to which the Deterministic Request was sent, unless responses from multiple servers are expected (see {{det-req-one-to-many}}).
+1. If the response includes a 'kid' in the OSCORE Option, the client MUST verify it to be exactly the 'kid' of the server to which the Deterministic Request was sent, unless responses from multiple servers are expected (see {{det-req-one-to-many}}).

-2. In case the response does not include the Request-Hash Option, the client adds the Request-Hash Option to the response, setting the Option Value to the same Option Value of the Request-Hash Option that was included in the Deterministic Request.
+2. If the response does not include the Request-Hash Option, the client adds the Request-Hash Option to the response, setting the Option Value to the same Option Value of the Request-Hash Option that was included in the Deterministic Request.

    Otherwise, the client MUST reject the response if the Option Value of the Request-Hash Option is different from the Option Value of the Request-Hash Option that was included in the Deterministic Request.